digirati-co-uk/pyelucidate/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/mattmcgrattan/pyelucidate/issues.
+The best way to send feedback is to file an issue at https://github.com/digirati-co-uk/pyelucidate/issues.

 If you are proposing a feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions
-  are welcome :)

 Get Started!
 ------------